IsaacCheng9/machine-learning-in-chess/docs/Meeting Minutes/M10 - Processing Data.md

 	- Complete full code implementation and final report – May
 		- Don't worry too much about documentation – enough to remember how useful it is
 ## Other Feedback
+- Continue doing what I'm doing so far and coming up with new directions such as blunder rate by ELO